MathRoutine

 Transparent Demo Evidence

 MathRoutine is pre-launch, so these are not real student outcome claims.
-They are fictional, expert-designed scenarios that show the kind of diagnosis, scaffold, and next-practice decision the product is built to produce.
+These fictional, expert-designed traces show the product loop MathRoutine is built around: Progress signal, Weakness diagnosis, and a specific next practice decision.

 Important disclosure